Diode Plug Explained

 Let the voltage and current at the AC node (between terminals A and B) be:

-• Instantaneous: \( v_s(t),\quad i_s(t) \)
+- Instantaneous: \( v_s(t),\quad i_s(t) \)

-• Fundamental phasors: \( V_1,\quad I_1 \) obtained, for example, by FFT of \(v_s(t)\) and \(i_s(t)\) and extracting the components at \(\omega_0\).
+- Fundamental phasors (RMS at \(\omega_0\): \( V_1,\quad I_1 \) obtained in steady state over an integer number of fundamental periods, for example by applying an FFT to \(v_s(t)\) and \(i_s(t)\) and extracting the complex Fourier coefficients at \(\omega_0\).

 The equivalent admittance of the diode‑plug, referred to the fundamental, is defined as: \( Y_{\text{eq}} = \frac{I_1}{V_1} = G + jB \) where:

-• \(G\) is the conductance (real part),
+- \(G\) is the conductance (real part),

-• \(B\) is the susceptance (imaginary part).
+- \(B\) is the susceptance (imaginary part).

 The corresponding equivalent impedance is: \( Z_{\text{eq}} = \frac{1}{Y_{\text{eq}}} = R_{\text{eq}} + jX_{\text{eq}} \) with \(R_{\text{eq}} = 1/G\) if \(G\neq 0\).